Zeeman and Murphy v HMRC (High Court)

-Appearing with Robert Venables QC on behalf of the taxpayer in a claim for judicial review of the controversial 2019 loan charges introduced by Finance (No2) Act 2017.
+Appearing in the High Court with Robert Venables QC on behalf of the taxpayer in a claim for judicial review of the controversial 2019 loan charges introduced by Finance (No2) Act 2017.

 Successfully appearing with James Kessler QC before the The First Tier Tribunal, which decided in favour of the taxpayer in the first decision to examine the scope of the Partial Closure Notice regime introduced by Finance (No2) Act 2017.